 Strike One

-Spolin Law P.C. is led by award-winning appeals attorney and former prosecutor Aaron Spolin.
-One of his most recent successful outcomes was on a murder case sent to the state’s highest court.
+Top appellate attorneys are led by award-winning appeals attorneys and former prosecutors.
+Some of their most recent successful outcomes were on murder cases sent to the state's highest court.

 The first time you are convicted of a felony is your first “strike,” and you may be sentenced as follows: